mdederun/mdederun/README.md

-# MDE@DeRun 2021
-### _Third International Workshop on Model-Driven Engineering for Design-Runtime Interaction in Complex Systems_ — _Co-located with MODELS 2021_

 Over the last decade, the growing complexity of software-intensive systems has led both industry and academy to investigate on the use of different development techniques in order to manage their many different aspects.
 Indeed, current Cyber-Physical Systems (CPSs) call for modern engineering practices to tackle advances in productivity and quality in several domains such as automotive, health-care, aerospace, industrial control or automation.